stellar/stellar-dbt-public/models/docs/universal.md

 {% docs batch_run_date %}
 The start date for the batch interval.
 When taken with the date in the batch_id, the date represents the interval of ledgers processed.
 The batch run date can be seen as a proxy of closed_at for a ledger.
 {% enddocs %}

-{% docs batch_insert_ts %}
-The timestamp in UTC when a batch of records was inserted into the database.
-This field can help identify if a batch executed in real time or as part of a backfill.
-The timestamp should not be used during ad hoc analysis and is useful for data engineering purposes.
-{% enddocs %}

 {% docs address %}